Martin-Biomed/wifi-data-acquisition-server/vcpkg_README.md

 - To install a library using (vcpkg), use: **.\vcpkg\vcpkg install [package name]:x64-windows**
     - **Note:** If CMake has been configured as a VSCode extension, (vcpkg) may install a different version for the Windows terminal.
+    - The libraries will be stored in the project's local source-controlled "vcpkg" directory.

+## Additional Mods to VCPKG

+Because the VCPKG directory has been included as part of this project repo, I have manually removed the .Git files to avoid dealing with multiple Git "Heads" when uploading to the remote repo.